-Conlan Mansfield is a strength and conditioning coach from Vancouver, B.C.
+Conlan Mansfield is a strength and conditioning coach from Vancouver, B.C. and the owner of Feral Strength and Conditioning.
 He has coached across the Pacific Northwest for the past six years, working with professional athletes, full-time parents, and inner-city youth.
 He loves building strength and inspiring others to do the same.
 Conlan has partnered with Valkyrie WMAA on a number of conditioning workshops that specifically benefit fencers, focusing on explosive leg strength and grip strength.

 F. Braun McAsh

 Renowned historical swordsman and fight director F. Braun McAsh has spent over 40 years studying and teaching Western European sword work around the world, including serving in the military.
 Braun was incredibly influential in the early days of the now thriving WMA community in Vancouver.
 He used his formidable martial skill to inform his translations and interpretations of historical manuals, and helped to popularize the art through his work as an actor and fight choreographer on series such as Highlander.
 Braun has presented on German longsword and modern knife defense at Valkyrie WMAA.